marlonShawDEV/fmzurb/src/styleguide/orbit.md

 ### Disabling Transition Animation

-To disable the animation, set the `data-use-m-u-i` attribute to "false".
+To disable the animation (slide, fade, etc), set the `data-use-m-u-i` attribute to "false".
 To stop the auto-play functionality, set the `data-auto-play` attribute to "false".

 ```html
 <div class="orbit" role="region" aria-label="Example with animation disabled" data-orbit data-auto-play="false" data-use-m-u-i="false">